techbrett/OfficeDocs-SkypeForBusiness/Teams/app-powered-tasks.md

   - Mark the task as Completed when all steps are done.
 See [Update businessScenarioTask](/graph/api/businessscenariotask-update?view=graph-rest-beta).
   - Delete the task.
 See [Delete businessScenarioTask](/graph/api/businessscenarioplanner-delete-tasks?view=graph-rest-beta).

 > [!NOTE]
-    > **Why does the destination app need to manage the task lifecycle?** Some workflows might not have deterministic flows.
+> The destination Teams app must manage the task lifecycle because some workflows might not have deterministic flows.
 For example, a finding during an inspection might result in the inclusion of several more steps in the inspection.
 The Planner app can’t determine whether all required steps are completed, so we designed this feature to allow your app to govern the lifecycle of the task.
 Similarly, users are prevented from updating task fields or marking the task complete because these actions might result in users making changes that conflict with what’s reflected in your Teams app.

 ## Create an app-powered task